 Safety Risks of Gluing a Baseboard

 Sharp nails and heavy hammers might seem more dangerous, but glue isn’t an entirely safe alternative.
 Practical risks aren’t all you need to be aware of, as safety is also a concern.
-Remember, you’re not just dealing with classroom glue; this is industrial strength and made to last.
+Remember, you’re not just dealing with classroom glue; this is industrial strength made to last.

 Here are some tips for handling glue safely:

-- Avoid using glue in enclosed spaces and take frequent breaks.
+• Avoid using glue in enclosed spaces and take frequent breaks.
 This is necessary if your glue has strong fumes so you don’t breathe too much of it in.
 Much like paint, it’s unlikely to hurt you in small amounts, but it could make you sick with too much exposure.

 How To Glue a Baseboard